freddy323/weather_forecast/README.md

 ### Services

-- `AddressService`: Handles address validation and zip code extraction
+- `AddressGeocoder`: Get the coordinates through the nomination API
-- `WeatherService`: Interfaces with weather API (mock implementation in this example)
+- `WeatherService`: Interfaces with weather API
-- `ForecastCacheService`: Manages 30-minute caching of forecast data by zip code

-### Presenter

-- `ForecastPresenter`: Formats weather data for display in views

 ### Caching

-Forecast data is cached in the database using the `CacheForecast` model with an expiration time of 30 minutes.
+Forecast data is cached in the database using the `Rails Cache` with an expiration time of 30 minutes.

+### API Rate Limits

+- Nominatim (Geocoding): 1 request per second
+- NWS (Weather): 10 requests per minute
+- The application automatically handles these limits with:
+- Request throttling
+- Intelligent caching
+- Graceful error handling